Acoustic Underlay for Floors. What is it and Why Does It Exist?

 At Pliteq, we manufacture and sell acoustic flooring underlay, but the truth of the matter is you may not need acoustic flooring underlay.

-You might be living in a condo with no acoustic regulation or designing/constructing a building a in location where there is no legislation which stipulates you must use it.
+You might be living in a condo with no acoustic regulation or designing/constructing a building in a location where there is no building code legislation which stipulates you must use it.

 But we can educate you on what it is, why it exists and where it is commonly used so you can make an educated decision on whether it is something you need to buy or specify to the benefit of your customers.

 Firstly Acoustic Flooring Underlay can be called many things in different parts of the world including:

 - Impact Mat

 There is no right or wrong name!

 It is typically manufactured and supplied in single sheets or rolls which are then laid flat on the floor and installed between the finished floor surface and the base structure below (typically concrete or wood) of a floor ceiling assembly in a building.

 How Is It Installed And Under What Types of Flooring?

 The underlay will either be glued in place or loose laid depending on what type of floor finish is being used.